George0Simion/Game2D/README.md

   - Enemies have their own health bars displayed above them.
   - They can take damage from all your attack types and can be defeated permanently.

+- **Scaling Health Rewards**: Killing enemies restores health, with the amount restored increasing as you reach higher levels.

 ### **Lighting & Shadows**

 Light isn't just a visual effect—it's a gameplay element.

-- **Dynamic Lighting**: The game features real-time lighting effects that affect visibility.
+- **Dynamic Lighting**: The game features real-time lighting effects that affect visibility and gameplay.

 - **Shadow Mechanics**:
   - **Visibility**: Areas outside light sources are shrouded in darkness, hiding enemies and obstacles.